Pulau Senang prison riots: Prosecution's case

 Chong further testified about what he witnessed on the day when the riots happened.
 One of the things he saw while hiding in the forest was some of the rioters going after Goh Keng Wah (alias See Kar Chua or monitor lizard in Hokkien), a detainee who was an informant of the guards.
 Goh tried to seek help from Corporal Choo Ah Kim, who was subsequently beaten by the guards despite managing to help Goh escape.
 During the assault, Corporal Choo was saved by another detainee Quek Hai Cheng, who shielded the blows aimed at the officer, who also confirmed Quek's actions during the preliminary hearing.
-Liew Woon, another former detainee, also said that he saw two of the defendants - Chan Wah (Accused No. 9; 陈华 Chén Huá) and Sim Hoe Seng (Accused No. 25; 沈和成 Shěn Héchéng) - climbing the roof of the radio room (where Dutton was using the radio to call for help), chopping through the roof and pouring petrol before starting a fire, causing Dutton, who was full of flames on his body, running out of the building and the rioters killing him in a deadly assault.
+Liew Woon, another former detainee, also said that he saw two of the defendants – Chan Wah (Accused No. 9; 陈华 Chén Huá) and Sim Hoe Seng (Accused No. 25; 沈和成 Shěn Héchéng) – climbing the roof of the radio room (where Dutton was using the radio to call for help), chopping through the roof and pouring petrol before starting a fire, causing Dutton, whose body was on fire, to run out of the building, upon which the rioters killed him in a deadly assault.
 Tan King Hak, an engine diesel instructor of the settlement, also testified that after escaping the radio room, he saw a detainee Lim Tee Kang (Accused No. 5; 林志康 Lín Zhìkāng or 林志刚 Lín Zhìgāng) cutting the wires of the radio with an axe as he and three other rioters Lim Kim Chuan (Accused No. 7; 林金泉 Lín Jīnquán), Ponapalam Govindasamy (Accused No. 12) and Ng Cheng Liong (Accused No. 26; 黄清良 Huáng Qīngliáng) surrounded the burning radio room to prepare their fatal attack on Dutton (who was still inside).

 Witnesses also told the court about the deaths of the other three victims.
 Among them, Allen Tan testified in court that one rioter Chan Wah was responsible for the killing of the officer Tan Kok Hian, who was chopped to death by Chan with a parang.
 Robert Choo Chiang Eng, a former detainee who later became a prison guard, corroborated that Chan directly killed Tan Kok Hian with the assistance of six other rioters, two of whom he identified as Tan Kheng Ann and Peh Guan Hock (Accused No. 13).
 As for the attack on Arumugam Veerasingham, Choo identified Lim Tee Kang, Somasundarajoo Vengdasalam (Accused No. 6), Ng Cheng Liong and Ng Chuan Puay (Accused No. 22) as among the seven or eight rioters chasing Veerasingham.
 Yong Thiam Huat, a clerk from the prison, identified Chew Seng Hoe (Accused No. 15) as the rioter who directly killed Veerasingham.